vtnorton/Heartthrob-docs/README.md

 Here is a quicky guide in how to contribute to the framework:

 1. Clone the project from GitHub.
-2. Use Visual Studio 2017 or 2019, with AspNet Core, to change and build it.
+2. Edit the HTML for it.

 ## Don't code?
 Still want to contribute!?
 Here is a few things you can do - almost in every open source project - that would help it be even better: